finbourne/lusid-sdk-java-preview/sdk/docs/InstrumentsApi.md

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
     String identifierType = "identifierType_example"; // String | The identifier to use to resolve the instrument e.g. \"Figi\".
     String identifier = "identifier_example"; // String | The original value of the identifier for the requested instrument.
-    UpdateInstrumentIdentifierRequest request = new UpdateInstrumentIdentifierRequest(); // UpdateInstrumentIdentifierRequest | The identifier to update or remove.
+    UpdateInstrumentIdentifierRequest updateInstrumentIdentifierRequest = {"type":"Figi","value":"updated-figi","effectiveAt":"2018-02-01T10:00:00+00:00"}; // UpdateInstrumentIdentifierRequest | The identifier to update or remove.
 This may or may not be the same identifier used              to resolve the instrument. try {
-      Instrument result = apiInstance.updateInstrumentIdentifier(identifierType, identifier, request);
+      Instrument result = apiInstance.updateInstrumentIdentifier(identifierType, identifier, updateInstrumentIdentifierRequest);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling InstrumentsApi#updateInstrumentIdentifier");